 Originally, the UK relied on the Data Protection Act 1998, which was enacted following the 1995 EU Data Protection Directive, but this has been superseded by the new legislation.
 It introduces tougher fines for non-compliance and breaches, and gives people more say over what companies can do with their data.
 It also makes data protection rules more or less identical throughout the EU.
 When Great Britain leaves the EU, a mirrored version of the GDPR will be adopted through the General Data Protection Regulation (GDPR)/Data Protection Act 2018.

 We have appointed a Data Protection Officer, who is responsible for overseeing data protection within the School.
-If you have any questions in regard to GDPR, please contact her on email@example.com
+If you have any questions in regard to GDPR, please contact him on email@example.com

 Also available for you to read and download below are the following documents: